 A thick grey or black smoke coming directly from your exhaust, or an oil smell inside of the car is a common symptom of old engine oil, or more serious issues such as cracked gaskets.

 If you think it might be time to change the engine oil in your car, you can find a wide range available for a great price at Euro Car Parts.
 Type your registration number into the fast finder, and we’ll find the correct oil for your make and model.
 Looking for more information about motoring and car maintenance?
-Take a look at our other blogs today.
+Take a look at our other articles today.